Cretan Revolt (1897–1898): January 1897

-Within a month of Verovich Pasha's appointment, sectarian violence began increasing in Crete.
+Within a month of Berovich Pasha's appointment, sectarian violence began increasing in Crete.
 The public prosecutor Kriaris was murdered in Chania and threats were made against the Christian community.
+According to several French police reports unearthed by the Archives Anarchistes website, certain members of the Armenian Revolutionary Federation (Dashnaksutyun), such as Hratch Antreassian or Armen Garo, allegedly interfered in the affairs of Crete.
+Antreassian, in particular, was said to have traveled there at the beginning of 1897 with a considerable sum of 20,000 francs (≃150,000 USD of 2026), drawn from Armenian support funds in Europe and intended to support the revolt.

-In January 1897, Turkish rebels burned the residence of the Bishop of Chania along with the Christian neighborhoods in that city.
+In January 1897, Muslim rebels burned the residence of the Bishop of Chania along with the Christian neighborhoods in that city.
 Eleftherios Venizelos, reportedly said: "I saw Chania in flames.
 It was set on fire by the Muslims who thus triggered the great revolt."

 Venizelos organized a camp in the Akrotiri peninsula establishing an Assembly of Crete and a provisional government.
 He located the camp near the Bay of Souda so that he could communicate easily with the admirals of the European fleets.
 Akrotiri's insurgents quickly hoisted the Greek flag and proclaimed the annexation of the island by Greece.

 In early 1897, an international expeditionary force was sent to Crete on ships from France, the United Kingdom, Austria-Hungary, the German Empire, the Russian Empire and the Kingdom of Italy.

 February 1897

 Greek intervention

-In February 1897, prime minister of Greece Theodoros Diligiannis ordered a military intervention in Crete.
+In February 1897, prime minister of Greece Theodoros Deligiannis ordered a military intervention in Crete.
 Yielding to pressure from the opposition and public opinion, he placed Prince George of Greece at the head of a fleet tasked with blockading Ottoman ships from supplying Crete.
 On February 11, 1897, 300 Greek volunteers and 800 boxes of ammunition arrived from Greece at the Greek Cretan camp on Akrotiri.
 On February 13, Cretan insurgents attacked Chania from the heights of Halepa.
 That same day, British Admiral Harris, suspecting the Greeks of supplying the insurgents, forced Prince George to return to Greece.

-Deligiánnis also sent a force of 1,500 men, led by colonel Timoleon Vassos, to take military control of Crete.
+Deligiannis also sent a force of 1,500 men, led by colonel Timoleon Vassos, to take military control of Crete.
 This army landed at Kolymbari on February 16, and immediately declared the union of Crete with Greece.
 Vassos established his headquarters in Platania Alikianos.

 On February 19, a group of 600 men, composed of Cretan rebels and volunteers along with Greek soldiers, stormed and captured the Turkish fortress of Voukolias.